 So, how do you optimize for voice searches?

 You need to think about the way people use voice search.
-If I search, using my smartphone (typing) for a pizza place, I would just use the word “pizza” because I’m lazy.
+If I type out my search for a pizza place on my smartphone, I would just use the word “pizza” because I’m lazy.